xbmc/repo-scripts/script.skinshortcuts/README.txt

 If the user has not already selected any shortcuts or if the user resets shortcuts, the script will first attempt to load defaults from a file provided by the skin before trying to load its own.

 To provide this optional file, create a new sub-directory in your skin called 'shortcuts', and drop the relevant [groupname].DATA.xml file into it, or create the file manually.
-See "Recommended [groupname]'s" for ideas of some of the default files you may wish to provide, along with mainmenu.shortcuts if you are using the script to manage the main menu.
+See "Recommended [groupname]'s" for ideas of some of the default files you may wish to provide, along with mainmenu.DATA.xml if you are using the script to manage the main menu.

 The script provides defaults equivalent to Confluence's main menu and sub-menus.